 Who doesn’t like looking around other people’s houses?
 It’s even better when they’re fabulous works of architecture.
 Part of the international Open House collective of festivals and organised in Dublin by the Irish Architecture Foundation, Open House Dublin lets you tour a range of private buildings.
 Past tours have opened the doors to impressive buildings such as Roe & Co Distillery, the Guinness Storehouse and the Abbey Theatre.
 Add walking tours with passionate guides, workshops and history sessions, and you’re guaranteed to see a whole new side to the city.

-Best for: Adults, but look out for some family events with Open House Junior.
+Best for: Adults, but with family events at Open House Junior.
 Free but ticketed.

 Open House Dublin